On continuity of measurable group representations and homomorphisms: Continuity of unitary representations

+In the $\sigma$-finite case, in particular, on a $\sigma$-compact group, both constructions give the same resulting measure, which is both inner and outer regular.
+If $G$ is not $\sigma$-compact, the approach of \cite{HR} gives rise to the following pathological sets.
+A set $A\subset G$ is called {\it locally null} \cite[11.26]{HR} if $\mu(A\cap K)=0$ for every compact set $K\subset G$.
+Equivalently, $A$ does not contain any set of positive finite measure.
+Of course, if $A$ is null then $A$ is locally null.
+Every locally null set $A$ is measurable, and either $\mu(A)=0$ or $\mu(A)=\infty$.
+In the Fremlin's treatment, there are no locally null non-null sets.

+The results of this paper, in particular Theorem \ref{rep}, are valid for both definitions of the Haar measure.

-It is known \cite[Theorem IV.2.16]{gaal} that every unitary representation of a locally compact group may be decomposed into a direct sum $U=U_1\oplus U_2$, where $U_1$ is continuous and every coefficient of $U_2$ is almost everywhere zero.
+It is known \cite[IV.2.16 and V.7.2]{gaal} that every unitary representation of a locally compact group may be decomposed into a direct sum $U=U_1\oplus U_2$, where $U_1$ is continuous and every coefficient of $U_2$ is (locally) almost everywhere zero.
 We will say that $U_2$ is {\it singular}.
-It is known \cite[Theorem V.7.3]{gaal} that if $U$ acts on a separable space then $U_2=0$.
+If $U$ acts on a separable space then $U_2=0$ \cite[Theorem V.7.3]{gaal}.